tanimislam/howdy/docs/source/plex-core/plex_core_api.rst

 plexstuff.plexcore.plexcore_rsync module
 --------------------------------------------

-This module implements the functionality to interact with a Seedhost_ seedbox_ SSH server to download or upload files and directories using the rsync_ protocol tunneled through SSH. :ref:`rsync_subproc.py` is a CLI front-end to this module.
+This module implements the functionality to interact with a Seedhost_ seedbox_ SSH server to download or upload files and directories using the rsync_ protocol tunneled through SSH. :ref:`rsync_subproc` is a CLI front-end to this module.

 .. automodule:: plexstuff.plexcore.plexcore_rsync
    :members: